wzh99/IRL/README.md

 ## Execution

 [`vm::exec::Machine`](src/vm/exec.rs) is an interpreter that could actually execute the program written in this language.
-It can be seen as a virtual machine that support instructions defined in this language.
-The machine could check all of the *runtime* errors, including null pointer dereference, access to unallocated memory and out-of-bound index, stop immediately and report it to the user.
+It can be seen as a virtual machine that supports instructions defined in this language.
+The interpreter could check all of the *runtime* errors, including null pointer dereference, access to unallocated memory and out-of-bound index, stop immediately and report the error to the programmer.
 This makes sure that the interpreter will not panic itself at any time, as long as the program is correct in terms of its static semantics.
 For programs that have not gone through semantic analysis, especially those constructed directly by API, nonexistence of VM panic or unexpected behavior cannot be guaranteed.

 The interpreter also counts the number of executed instructions and hypothetical execution time.
 The time is counted by compute weight of each instruction and sum all the weights up.
 The weights are based on the number of clock cycles required to do the corresponding computation in real-world processors.
 This could serve as a metric for evaluating the efficiency of certain optimizations.